SCK59/sck-testv3/README.md

 3. Docker Build

-   [This exercise uses a multistage docker.]
+   (This exercise uses a multistage docker)

-    To build a Docker Image execute:
+    To build a Docker Image execute
     ```
     docker build -t local-build-tag --build-arg COMMIT_SHA=test1234 --build-arg PORT_ARG=8080 .
     ```

         where,
               -t = tag (for easy identification of the image built) --build args = the arguments supplied for the build,